vxnuaj/vxnuaj.mind/creation/Tech/Artificial Intelligence/Machine Learning/Neural Network for MNIST.md

 This is what a set of handwritten MNIST digits look like:

 ![[Screenshot 2024-03-07 at 2.09.02 PM.png|300]]

+Our dataset holds a total of 60,000 digits for training our model and 10,000 digits for testing our model.

 Our network will be able to identify the numerical value of each handwritten digit.